 From the parking lot we skirt the bowling alley and we take the building behind us where a white sign shows us the access path to the aided route.
-We continue on the path that enters the wood and at the first saddle to the right and the next to the left that climbs steeply into the woods until we come to a series of white-red signs indicating the via ferrata.
+We continue on the path that enters in the wood and at the first saddle to the right and the next to the left that hikes steeply into the woods until we come to a series of white-red signs indicating the via ferrata.
 We continue in a steep and strenuous climb until we reach the start of the via ferrata with the metal slab showing the year of creation of the via ferrata (45 'from the start).

 After a few meters on the flat the via ferrata starts vertically again but with a stretch with quite jagged rock and therefore full of holds.
-We continue with a traverse to the left, followed by some rocky leaps to climb.
-The cable will take us in a vertical section with a characteristic slit that will be very useful as a support for the feet and hands in progression.
-At the end of the crack we begin a demanding, exposed and strenuous left-hand traverse where a couple of steps we will have to do in full adherence and it is important to get here with still a lot of strength in our arms.
+We continue with a traverse to the left followed by some rocky leaps to climb.
+The cable will take us in a vertical section with a characteristic crack that will be very useful as a support for the feet and hands in progression.
+At the end of the crack we begin a demanding, exposed and strenuous traverse to the left where a couple of steps we will have to do in full adherence and it is important to get here with still a lot of strength in our arms.
 The traverse circumvents an exposed edge and partly diagonally ascending on the opposite side, leading us to a small balcony where we can pause for a moment.
 We are now in the most athletic part of the climb.
 We continue this upward traverse by taking advantage of a couple of artificial grips beyond which the cable starts up vertically in strong exposure and with a gradually increasing commitment.
-This section offers some handles and brackets as well as a new slot that runs on the left side of the cable.
+This section offers some handles and brackets as well as a new crack that runs on the left side of the cable.
 We go up the challenging stretch looking for the few natural holds (look also on the right side of the crack) and in some cases pulling on the cable to proceed going up.
 At the end of this slab the cable bends to the left on a rocky ledge where it is absolutely a good idea to rest and enjoy the view behind us.

-From the Cima Garzolet (961 m) we continue in a westerly direction going down the path towards Ranzo.
+From Cima Garzolet (961 m) we continue in a westerly direction going down the path towards Ranzo.
 We will reach a picnic area beyond which we can continue to descend towards Ranzo and an underlying mule track.
 We go down the mule track completely until we reach, in sight of the town of Ranzo in front of us, at a crossroads:

 The equipment is in excellent condition, the rope is very tight and this is certainly a positive aspect in a type of demanding and exposed climb like this.
 Climbing shoes can be very useful to have better grip on the climb as well as a pair of gloves to avoid cuts to the hands along the climb and possible throws on the rope.

 The Ferrata Rino Pisetta is one of the most challenging via ferratas in Italy and certainly an itinerary to be reserved for experts in climbing and viable routes.
 Having said this, the itinerary is not particularly long and leaves time, if undertaken early in the morning, to be combined with another itinerary that may be less demanding afterwards.
-For example going down to Riva del Garda we will meet the easy Ferrata Rio Sallagoni and the Ferrata Colodri both with itineraries less than 2 hours including approach and return.
-The longer and more demanding are the Ferrata Che Guevara and the Ferrata di Favogna.
-Moving towards Andalo we can travel the Ferrata delle Aquile.
+For example going down to Riva del Garda we will meet the easy Via Ferrata Rio Sallagoni and the Via Ferrata Colodri both with itineraries less than 2 hours including approach and return.
+The longer and more demanding are the Via Ferrata Che Guevara and the Via Ferrata Favogna.
+Moving towards Andalo we can travel the Via Ferrata Aquile.
 Going towards Madonna di Campiglio with limited difficulty there is the Ferrata di Ballino at the Rio Ruzza waterfalls or to Preore la Ferrata Artpinista at Preore.